Walk in Dwight Eisenhower’s footsteps in Abilene

 7. Former Abilene High School marker

-A marker preserves the location of the now-demolished Abilene High where Eisenhower attended from 1906-1909.
+A marker preserves the location of the now-demolished Abilene High School where Eisenhower attended from 1906 to 1909.
 Ike excelled at football and baseball, but his yearbook predicted that he would become a history professor at Yale.

 Roxie’s reliable report: The yearbook predicted that his brother Edgar would become President.
 Instead, Edgar became an attorney who frequently criticized his brother, the President.